-Advice Note: where for (b) and (c) there are a number of complaints relating to the same incident(s) the Consent Holder may bundle those complaints together and provide one response (to be provided to all complainants) in accordance with those conditions Incidents GEN.8 The Consent Holder shall prepare procedures for incident management that outline how the Consent Holder will manage the incident and notify the Chief Executive, TRC of: (a) discharges from non-stabilised areas that are not treated by erosion and sediment control measures as To reflect change requested by updated TRC 42A report required by the Construction Water Management Plan; and / or (b) failure of any erosion and sediment control measures; and / or (c) discharge of a hazardous substances or any other contaminants, including cement, to a water body; and / or (d) failure of any temporary stream diversion; and / or (e) any other event that occurs in contradiction to a current management plan.
+(d) This record shall be maintained on site and shall be made available to the Chief Executive, TRC upon request.
+The Consent Holder shall provide the Chief Executive, TRC with a copy of the complaints register every month.
+Advice Note: where for (b) and (c) there are a number of complaints relating to the same incident(s) the Consent Holder may bundle those complaints together and provide one response (to be provided to all complainants) in accordance with those conditions Incidents GEN.8 The Consent Holder shall prepare procedures for incident management that outline how the Consent Holder will manage the incident and notify the Chief Executive, TRC of: To reflec (a) discharges from non-stabilised areas that are not treated by erosion and sediment control measures as required by the Construction Water Management Plan; and / or (b) failure of any erosion and sediment control measures; and / or (c) discharge of a hazardous substances or any other contaminants, including cement, to a water body; and / or (d) failure of any temporary stream diversion; and / or (e) any other event that occurs in contradiction to a current management plan.
 The procedures shall be incorporated into the Management Plans required under Condition GEN.9 and provided to the Chief Executive, TRC on request.
-Management Plans - General GEN.9 All Works shall be carried out in general accordance with Condition GEN.1 and the management plans authorised by these resource consent conditions and dated [insert], which are the Construction Environmental Management Plan (CEMP) and the plans attached as appendices to the CEMP: (a) Ecology and Landscape Management Plan (ELMP) (those parts described under regional consent conditions GEN.22 and GEN23); (b) Construction Dust Management Plan (CDMP); (c) Construction Water Management Plan (CWMP), including Specific Construction Water Management Plans (SCWMPs); (d) Control of a Spill Procedure; and (e) Incident Reporting and Investigation.
-Advice note: In addition to the abovementioned plans, the CEMP also includes copies of the management plans and relevant documents required under the designation conditions but not for the resource consents, being: the entire Ecology and Landscape Management Plan, the Construction Noise Management Plan (CNMP), Construction Traffic Management Plan (CTMP), Accidental Discovery Protocol and the Landscape and Environmental Design Framework (LEDF); and the
+Management Plans - General GEN.9 All Works shall be carried out in general accordance with Condition GEN.1 and the management plans authorised by these resource consent conditions and dated [insert], which are the Construction Environmental Management Plan (CEMP) and the plans attached as appendices to the CEMP: (a) Contaminated Land Management Plan (CLMP); (b)(a)Ecology and Landscape Management Plan (ELMP) (those parts described under regional consent conditions GEN22 and GEN23); (c)(b) Construction Dust Management Plan (CDMP); (d)(c) Construction Water Management Plan (CWMP), including Specific Construction Water Management Plans (SCWMPs); (e)(d) Control of a Spill Procedure; and (f)(e) Incident Reporting and Investigation.
+Advice note: